Raising Chickens in Georgia: 2026 Laws & Best Breeds

 What you probably don't need:

-- •Supplemental heat lamps (chickens handle Georgia winter temps easily)
+- •Supplemental heat lamps (chickens handle Georgia winter temps easily; heat lamps are mostly fire hazards in this climate)

 - •Insulated coops (unless you're in the North Georgia mountains)